eshazen/ddc-adc-eval/Software/avr-clock-test/README.md

 <br>When any UART rx is seen, it stops and dumps the data
 <br>The last column is the state of CONV (integrator A/B)

+## Enhancements for further testing

+Readout rate with T = 10000 should be exactly 1.6kHz.

+After discussion with Lina:

+New readout mode.
+Variable rate from 100Hz to .02Hz.
+Average up to 2^12 samples.